lululombard/CertRemainTime/README.md

 Slouther for his crash report that helped me to find the AM/PM bug

+FaZeIlLuMiNaTi for adding support for adding support for H3lix, Electra and LiberiOS

 # More info

 This package is also licensed under WTFPL.

-Compiled with LLVM+Clang on an iPhone 5s running iOS 10.2.
+Compiled with theos on macOS against the iOS 9.2 SDK.

 The icon is not really mine but it was licenced under WTFPL so no big deal.